 Vsauce2 is the first of the subchannels under Vsauce.
 The channel focuses on unusual knowledge across eight different segments.
 It also explores technology.
 The segments are – Thought Glass, WAC (Weird Awesome Crazy), FAK (Facts and Knowledge), MindBlow, Weirdos of the Month, 54321, BOAT (Best of All Time), BiDiPi (Build it, Draw it, Play it).
 This channel is hosted by Kevin Lieber.
 Each explores different topics from riddles to technological and historical facts to the downright weird.
 The channel has over 3.5 million subscribers and total video views of over 579 million.

-Vsauce3 is another subchannel which is hosted by Jake Roper.
+Vsauce3 is another subchannel that is hosted by Jake Roper.
 The channel focuses on video games and fictional worlds.
 There are four recurring segments on this particular channel namely – Fact Surgery, 9bit, Game LUT, HeadShot.
-Across the segments, topics like video games and their connection to real life are discussed, new apps on App Stores, among other things.
+Across the segments, topics like video games and their connection to real-life are discussed, new apps on App Stores, among other things.

 The first of the last two major channels, WeSauce focuses on the contributions of fans of the channels with its own various channels while the second DONG (Do Online Now Guys) is a multipurpose channel that covers some of the dominant subjects on the internet including apps, games, and pages.
 The channels have seen some notable collaborations with other YouTubers, and also entertainment and science celebrities like Paul Rudd, Bill Nye, Jack Black, Neil DeGrasse Tyson.